steveandreassend/mediatools/README.md

-# Holiday Media Enhancement Scripts
+# Media Tools Repo

-This repository contains Python and shell scripts to enhance your holiday photos, videos, and online content.
-Below is a description of each script and pro tips for their use.
+This repository contains Python and shell scripts to run on your laptop that:
+* Enhance your holiday photos and videos.
+Upscale to 4K or 8K resolution.
+Correct blurry images.
+Fix closed eyes.
+* Create coloring-in pictures from your photo memories that you can print out.
+* Download videos from websites and save in high quality video and audio.
+* Transcribe and summarize content that is online or offline to make executive summaries.
+* Shrink the size of your iCloud camera roll by archiving your photos and videos to USB.
+Free up space on your phone and iCloud.

 ## Scripts